shmily40686/d3-tech-companies/README.md

 ### Graph display
  * Displays an interactive graph with color-coded nodes
+ * Focuses on connections of node mouse hovers over
  * Zoom in or out by scrolling

 ## Created by